University Policy 363: Sick Leave

 3.1 Department Heads and Supervisors

-Responsible for using absences responsibly and for notifying their supervisor when they cannot report to work.
-May also be responsible for providing documentation of an absence charged to sick leave.
+Responsible for using absences appropriately and for notifying their supervisor when they cannot report to work.
+Responsible for providing documentation of an absence charged to sick leave when requested.

 3.3 Office of Human Resources

 Responsible for advising and assisting departments regarding this policy and for notifying department leave managers of any conversion of unused sick leave.

 - For the purpose of this policy, family members are defined as spouse, domestic partner, children (including adopted or stepchildren), and parents/parents-in-law.

 Information below is not included as part of the contents of the official Policy.
 It is provided only as a convenience for readers/users and may be changed at any time by persons authorized by the President, subject to review by the USU Policy Committee.